As Nasty as They Wanna Be

-As Nasty as They Wanna Be is the third album by Miami bass group 2 Live Crew.
-It was released on February 7, 1989 and became the group's largest seller, being certified platinum by the Recording Industry Association of America.
+As Nasty as They Wanna Be is the third album by American Miami bass group 2 Live Crew.
+It was released on February 7, 1989, and became the group's largest seller, being certified platinum by the Recording Industry Association of America.
 In 1990, the United States District Court for the Southern District of Florida ruled that the album was legally obscene; this ruling was later overturned by the Eleventh Circuit.
 It is the first album in history to be deemed legally obscene.